kliment-olechnovic/ftdmp/README.md

     --openmm-forcefield 'amber14-all-no-water'                        # now using a force field that is compatible with DNA and RNA
     --relax-complexes '--max-iterations 10 --focus whole_interface'   # now using iterations limit to not overdo the relaxation in absence of water

+## Using a plugin script to score docking models

+'ftdmp-all' can accept a plugin script that outputs one or more scoresa for an input model structure in PDB format.
+Such a script must:

+ * accept two command line argument: input file, output file
+ * write an output file with two lines: first line with space-separated score names, second line with score values

+Example of a plugin script:

+    #!/bin/bash

+    INFILE="$1"
+    OUTFILE="$2"

+    {
+        echo "Useful_Score1 Useful_Score2 Useful_Score3"
+        ${HOME}/software/program_that outputs_three_scores "$INFILE"
+    } \
+    > "$OUTFILE"

+Example of a plugin script output:

+    Useful_Score1 Useful_Score2 Useful_Score3
+    0.85 1.73 104.9

+When providing a plugin script script file with

+    --plugin-scoring-script ./plugin.bash

+and not providing anything with '--scoring-rank-names-x', the default behaviour is to automatically use all the scores from the plugin script output.

+Alternatively, space-separated score names with 'raw_' prefix can be provided, e.g.

+    --plugin-scoring-script ./plugin.bash --scoring-rank-names-x "raw_Useful_Score1 raw_Useful_Score3"

+Important note - the plugin scores are assummed to be "the higher, the better", i.e. for ranking they are sorted in descending order.

 # Using FTDMP for relaxing structures with OpenMM to remove clashes and improve interface interactions